 Regarded by many as the very best in television technology, OLED stands for Organic Light Emitting Diode and produces deeper blacks and more vibrant colors than a regular LED screen.
 This isn't quality related to resolution, as above, but instead is technology used by the display panel itself.

-OLED panels are incredibly thin, as they don't require a backlight system, making them look stunning.
+OLED panels are incredibly thin, as they don't require a backlight system, making them aesthetically more attractive.
 However, the prices are high and have only recently fallen below the $2,000 barrier for a 55-inch screen.
 You can easily spend more than double that if you want something bigger.